 Course Withdrawals

-Students must petition the Committee on Academic Standing in order to withdraw from any course after the add/drop period.
+Students must petition the Committee on Admission and Academic Standing in order to withdraw from any course after the add/drop period.
 If the committee approves the course withdrawal, the student’s record will be updated to show a “WD”, and the student’s earned credits will reflect that the course/credit was attempted, not earned.
 Course withdrawals will impact whether a student is making sufficient progress toward the degree to meet the quantitative satisfactory academic progress standard.

 Repeated Courses